 To align with the year end technical accounting process, we seek to write off debts that are fully provided on the basis that they are unrecoverable.
-This includes the write off of the following debts >£50,000: Karting World, Local Enterprise Growth Initiative - £78,293; Carlton Education & Enterprise Limited, Empty Property Loan - £60,000.
+This includes the write off of the following debts >£50,000 :- Karting World, Local Enterprise Growth Initiative - £78,293; Carlton Education & Enterprise Limited, Empty Property Loan - £60,000.

-£39.1M Investments as at 31 Mar 25 £188.9M
+£39.1M Investments as £188.9M